 Eventually, the old man recognizes the reason that fate has drawn him to this foreign land as he helps his young rescuer overcome his own life or death trial.
 As this first chapter closes, the circle of fate is made clearer as the old man recognizes that he will impart his wisdom to this young native as a tribute to his own son.

 The second chapter The Little Black Samurai Boy takes a similar approach with the artwork.
 However, the filter in the colors takes the opposite effect as the previous chapter.
-Instead of the colors becoming more vibrant with each panel, this time they become noticably darker in tone.
+Instead of the colors becoming more vibrant with each panel, this time they become noticeably darker in tone.

 The Little Black Samurai Boy focuses entirely on the old man and his new apprentice as the true intention behind this graphic novel is finally revealed.
 Deshong uses this graphic novel to approach cultural clashes and historical conquests and provide social criticism on how one culture measures success by conquering other cultures.
 This approach, however, makes the criticism entertaining while taking itself as a serious approach to how our own history is filled with bloodshed and the murder of innocents.
 I commend his Deshong’s effort here.

-After refusing to train the village that had taken him due to his own wisdom on violence, the old man imparts a powerful lesson on his apprentice on what it means to swing your sword.
-To learn the the code of Bushido, and the old man comments on how the young boy has learned Japanese to the extent that he can serve as a translator between the old man and the village elders.
+After refusing to train the village that had taken him due to his own wisdom on violence, the old man imparts a powerful lesson on his apprentice on what it means to swing your sword, or katana in his case.
+To learn the code of Bushido, and the old man comments on how the young boy has learned Japanese to the extent that he can serve as a translator between the old man and the village elders.
 The villagers seek his help in training their warriors so that they might attack their enemies, causing the old man to reject this request.
 As they complete their lesson for the day, the two are attacked by the village’s enemies, and the old man is wounded with a strange spear (it is shown to be a flint style gun).
 The old man recognizes that this is a foreign technology and discovers that he is not the only foreigner to visit this strange land.

 The final chapter Purposeful Awakenings is by far the lesser of the three entries.
 This chapter suffers from a few grammatical errors that should have easily been picked up by an editor.
 While these are minimal, they are easy to spot while reading along, but these may only be a distraction for those nitpickers (like myself).